New Patients (972) 382-6855

 • The mask is uncomfortable, irritates the skin, or causes claustrophobia

-• The mask falls off at night without the sleeper knowing it and forgets to put it back on
+• The mask falls off at night without the sleeper knowing it, and they forget to put it back on

 • Air in the stomach or sinuses